Ubiquitine/kwin-scripts/.github/ISSUE_TEMPLATE/macsimize6.md

 ---
-name: Task Manager - Do It Yourself Bar
+name: MACsimize6
 about: Create an issue related to this particular script
-title: ''
+title: '[MACsimize6]: '
 labels: Task Manager - Do It Yourself Bar
 assignees: ''
 ---